December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Visit churches in the Old Town – nativity scenes

 Each church builds its unique nativity scene (szopka) for Christmas.
-Sometimes, they are modern and metaphorical, sometimes with lots of details that children will love, e.g., animals, angels, different figures, and ornaments.
-Churches in Poland are usually open during the day until the evening, with free entrance.
+Sometimes they are modern and metaphorical; other times, they include many details that children will love, such as animals, angels, various figures, and ornaments.
+Churches in Poland are usually open during the day until evening and offer free admission.

 An indoor ice skating rink in Wesoła